StroeerSE/StroeerBeaconSDK_Android/readme.md

     }

     /**
-     * This method is called whenever the Sdk has to inform you about new messages *
+     * This method is called whenever the SDK has to inform you about new messages *
      * @param message:              the actual message with descripion, code and data which is new
      * @param deliverdForFirstTime: determines if this message was sent for the first time (true) or it is a copy (false).
 This is neccessary for reseting the app if its gone to background and was brought to the front again.